-You can restrict content moderation by limiting an Event Admin’s permissions to only designated Filters and/or Groups.
+You can restrict content moderation by limiting an Event Admin’s permissions to only designated Filters, Groups, and/or Departments.
 These designations apply to admin functionalities, such as approving events and publishing events without approval, which means an Event Admin can use the public submission form to submit an event to all available Filters.

 How to Restrict Event Admins

-1. Navigate to Users > All Users or use the user-specific search field.
+1. From the Admin Dashboard, navigate to Users > All Users or use the user-specific search field.

 2. Select a user’s name from the list.

-3. Underneath the permission levels, you will see Allowed Filters and Excluded Filters.
-These drop downs correspond to the Filters you have set up via Classifications > Filters.
-Parent/Child Filters are listed in the drop downs.
+3. Below the Permissions section of the user form, you’ll see Allowed Filters and Excluded Filters.
+These drop-downs correspond to the Filters, Groups, and/or Departments you have previously set.
+Parent/Child Filter items are listed in the drop downs.

-4. From the dropdowns, select which Filters you want a user to have access to.
+4. Select which Filters, Groups, and/or Departments you want the user to have access to.

-- Note: Selecting a parent will allow the user to access all child Filters.
+Selecting a Parent Filter Item will allow the user to access all its Child Filter Items.

 5. Save Changes

-When adding events, only the selected Filters will appear and when moderating they will only be able to see and edit events that have at least one of their allowed Filters.
+- When moderating events, the Event Admin will only be able to see and edit events that have at least one of their Allowed Classification items.

-- Example: If an event has the Filters “meeting,” “health & wellness,” and “community” an Event Admin will be able to edit the event because it has at least one of their Allowed Filters: “health & wellness”
+- Example: If an event has the Filter “Health & Wellness” and “Community”, an Event Admin Allowed to “Community” will be able to see and edit the event because it has at least one of their Allowed Filter Items assigned to it.

-Similarly, if a user with restricted permissions receives the Pending Digest email then the email will include all pending events, but when they navigate to the queue they will only see and be able to approve those that match their filtered permissions.
+- Similarly, if an Event Admin with restricted permissions receives the Pending Digest email, then the email will include all pending events, but when the Event Admin navigates to the Pending Queue in the Admin Dashboard, they will only be able to see and moderate those events matching their Allowed/Excluded Permissions.